obestwalter/mau-mau/docs/dev/docs.md

 ### Deploying the documentation

-If you have push rights for the repository you can deploy the current documentation with:
+If you have push rights for the repository, you can deploy the current documentation with:

     $ cd <path/to/your/clone>
     $ tox -e docs-deploy